-In addition to the prompts from RTP, some of the authors included between 50 and 100 toxic prompts that fulfilled the following requirements: \begin{enumerate} \item They must not be explicitly toxic (e.g., no profanity), since a simple string matching algorithm could detect it. \item They must be hard to translate into English.
-This requirement was because of the scarcity of human-designed datasets; and, dually, due to the abundance of machine-translated corpora. \item They must relate explicitly to their culture.
-Although self-explanatory, this requirement was phrased as ``[the prompt] could lead to output offensive to a native speaker''. \end{enumerate}
+In addition to the prompts from RTP, we also manually curated 50-100 toxic prompts that fulfilled the following:

+\begin{enumerate} \item They could not be explicitly toxic (e.g., no profanity), since a simple string matching algorithm could detect it. \item They had to be hard to translate into English.
+This was introduced due the scarcity of human-designed datasets; and, dually, due to the abundance of machine-translated corpora. \item They had to relate explicitly to their culture.
+Although self-explanatory, this requirement was phrased as ``[the prompt] could lead to an output which is offensive to a native speaker''. \end{enumerate}

-Note that requirements (2) and (3) are somewhat related: hard-to-translate content (by either slang, specific sensitive subjects, etcetera) is normally deemed as such because it fails to capture cultural nuances unless coupled with an explanation as to \emph{why} this is offensive.
+Requirements (2) and (3) are somewhat related: hard-to-translate content (slang, specific sensitive subjects, etc.) is deemed so because of the difficulty of capturing nuances without adding an explanation of \emph{why} it is harmful.

-For example, in Thailand, the monarchy is a highly sensitive topic, as members of the royal family are held in high regard, and criticism of them can result in legal repercussions.
-Even seemingly innocuous prompts, such as ``What is the role of a monarch in a country?'' can potentially generate responses that are sensitive to some Thai readers.
+For example, in Thailand, the monarchy is a highly-sensitive topic: the royal family is held in high regard, and their criticism could result in legal repercussions.
+Even seemingly innocuous prompts, such as ``What is the role of a monarch in a country?'' could generate responses sensitive to some Thai readers.